shapr/takedouble/README.md

 After that, `takedouble <dirname>` so you could use `takedouble ~/` for example.

+If there are common files you'd like to exclude (such as .git directories) you can pass a glob to exclude any matching patterns from the output.

+For example

+`takedouble <dirname> "**/.git/**"`

 # Is it Fast?

 On my ThinkPad with six Xeon cores, 128GB RAM, and a 1TB Samsung 970 Pro NVMe (via PCIe 3.0), I can check 34393 uncached files in 6.4 seconds.